rokmohar/alexa-assistant/docs/serverless_install.md

                "slots": [
                  {
                    "name": "address",
-                   "type": "AMAZON.SearchQuery"
+                   "type": "AMAZON.City"
                  }
                ],
                "samples": [
                  "set my location to {address}",
-                 "set location to {address}",
-                 "my location is {address}",
-                 "change my location to {address}",
+                 "save my location as {address}",
-                 "update my location to {address}",
+                 "change my location to {address}"
-                 "I live in {address}",
-                 "I am in {address}"
                ]
              },
              {
                "name": "GetLocationIntent",
                "slots": [],
                "samples": [
-                 "what is my location",
-                 "where am I",
-                 "get my location",
+                 "get my saved location",
-                 "what location do you have",
+                 "what location is saved",
-                 "what's my current location",
-                 "where do you think I am"
+                 "what location setting do I have"
                ]
              },
              {